 Platinum Wildlife Removal is a full-service wildlife control company serving Fenton MI and the surrounding area.
 We specialize in urban and suburban wildlife damage

 management for both residential and commercial customers.
 We are state licensed by the Michigan Fish & Wildlife Commission.
 We handle nearly all aspects of wildlife

 control, and resolve conflicts between people and wildlife in a humane and professional manner.
-For Fenton pest control of wildlife, just give us a call at ###-###-#### -
+For Fenton pest control of wildlife, just give us a call at 810-344-6272 -

 yes, we answer our phones 24 hours a day, 7 days a week - and we will discuss your wildlife problem and schedule an appointment to solve it.
 We look forward to hearing from you!